banter (noun, verb) /ˈbæntɚ/ LISTEN

 Banter within specific groups of people will often involve slang that is particular to those groups and may be difficult for others to understand.
-Sometimes, even people within the group may struggle, as you can see in this sketch on RAF wartime banter from Monty Python:
+Sometimes, even people within the group may struggle, as you can see in this animation based on the sketch on RAF wartime banter from Monty Python:

 Commonly confused with